rajshah1909/rajshah1909.github.io/index.md

 title: Raj Shah – Data Portfolio
 ---

-# 👋 Hi, I'm Raj Shah
+# 👋 Hi, I’m Raj Shah

-I'm a Computer Science and Data Science student at Rutgers University, passionate about data analytics and storytelling with data.
-I aim to become a data analyst, then a data scientist — driven by curiosity and impact.
+🎓 I'm a Computer Science and Data Science student at Rutgers University, passionate about data analytics, problem-solving, and visual storytelling.

+📈 My goal is to become a data analyst and evolve into a data scientist — driven by curiosity, evidence, and a desire to make an impact.

+I’m skilled in **Python**, **SQL**, **Excel**, and **Tableau**, and I enjoy transforming complex data into clear insights.
+Below are a few projects I’ve completed so far — many of which started in class and were expanded upon independently.

+---
 ## 📁 Featured Projects

 - 🎭 **Broadway Tableau Dashboard** — [View project](./broadway-dashboard/README.md)